BikeBC Funding Eligibility

 - Create an unsafe or illegal cycling environment (for example, contravene the Motor Vehicle Act)

-- Have already been constructed or are committed to
+- Have already been constructed

 Typical cost-shareable items are labour and material costs for:

 *Where warranted for cyclists and normally part of an overall cycling construction project

 ** End of Trip facilities / amenities: The following items classified as end of trip facilities/amenities can be claimed as eligible expenses (capped at 15% of total eligible project costs)

 - wayfinding signs